PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction

-We evaluated PipeOptim on three machine-learning tasks using eight different DNN models.
-The experimental results are detailedly reported, which demonstrates the effectiveness of our proposal.
-In comparison to GPipe, PipeOptim can obtain consistently higher throughput, regardless of the used benchmark models.
-As opposed to PipeDream and PipeDream-2BW, PipeOptim effectively alleviates the accuracy degradation and achieves very comparable (even slightly better) model accuracy as GPipe.
-At the same time, The performance of PipeOptim is independent of the type of the used optimizer, well addressing the limitation of SpecTrain which works well only when using SGD with momentum (SGDM)~\cite{qian1999momentum} as the optimizer.
+We evaluated PipeOptim using nine different DNN models spanning four machine-learning tasks.
+The experimental results, presented in detail, demonstrate the effectiveness of our proposal.
+Thanks to the ``1F1B'' schedule, PipeOptim consistently achieves higher throughput than GPipe, regardless of the benchmark models used.
+As opposed to PipeDream and PipeDream-2BW, PipeOptim effectively mitigates accuracy degradation, achieving model accuracy comparable to (or even slightly better than) GPipe.
+At the same time, The performance of PipeOptim is independent of the type of the optimizer used, outperforming XPipe and well addressing the limitation of SpecTrain, which performs well only when the SGD with momentum (SGDM)~\cite{qian1999momentum} optimizer is used.

-The main contributions of this paper can be summarized as follows. \begin{itemize} \item[1)] We construct the basis of weight prediction in the asynchronous pipeline schedule and devise an effective way to predict the future weights by performing computations according to the pipeline structure of the ``1F1B'' schedule and the update rule of the used optimizer.
+The main contributions of this paper can be summarized as follows. \begin{itemize} \item[1)] We establish the foundation of weight prediction in the asynchronous pipeline schedule and propose an effective method for predicting the future weights by performing computations based on the ``1F1B'' schedule's pipeline structure and the update rule of the chosen optimizer.

-\item[2)] We further propose an optimizer-dependent weight prediction strategy to achieve effective parameter learning for the ``1F1B'' schedule.
-Unlike SpecTrain~\cite{chen2018efficient} which heavily relies on the update rule of SGDM, the efficiency of PipeOptim does not rely on any specific optimization method.
-To the best of our knowledge, this is the first work that successfully and simultaneously addresses the weight inconsistency and weight staleness issues incurred by the ``1F1B'' schedule.
+\item[2)] We further introduce an optimizer-dependent weight prediction strategy to achieve effective parameter learning for the ``1F1B'' schedule.
+Unlike SpecTrain~\cite{chen2018efficient} and XPipe~\cite{guan2019xpipe}, the efficiency of PipeOptim does not rely on any specific optimization method.
+To the best of our knowledge, this is the first work that simultaneously alleviates the weight inconsistency and weight staleness issues caused by the ``1F1B'' schedule.

-\item[3)] We conducted extensive experimental evaluations to verify the effectiveness of our proposal.
-The experiment results demonstrate that PipeOptim can obtain the best trade-off among GPU utilization, convergence, and memory consumption, yielding the best overall performance among all evaluated PMP approaches.
-For example, when training Inception-V3 until reaching the target accuracy, PipeOptim yields a speedup of 1.10X, $>$1.66X, and 1.10X speedup over PipeDream, PipeDream-2BW, and SpecTrain respectively.
+\item[3)] We conducted extensive experimental evaluations using nine different DNN models to validate the effectiveness of our proposal.
+The experimental results demonstrate that PipeOptim achieves better trade-offs among GPU utilization, convergence, and memory consumption than the five other popular PMP approaches, delivering the best overall performance among all evaluated PMP approaches.
+For example, when training ResNet-101 to the target accuracy, PipeOptim yields a speedup of 2.01X, 1.04X, 1.17X, 1.30X, and 1.27X speedup over GPipe, PipeDream, PipeDream-2BW, SpecTrain, and XPipe, respectively. \end{itemize}